zhangtreefish/FoodsTherapy/README.md

 4. Inside vagrant: from th ecurrent (/home/vagrant) directory cd .. twice to reach the root (/), then cd vagrant/FoodsTherapy, pwd to verify /vagrant/FoodsTherapy.
-5. Inside vagrant at /vagrant/FoodsTherapy: Run in order 'python database_setup.py', 'python manyRestaurants.py', and 'python finalProject.py';
-6. Follow the vm prompt to fetch the pin from imgur.com and enter it at the vm prompt.
+5. Inside vagrant at /vagrant/FoodsTherapy: Run in order 'python database_setup.py', 'python manyRestaurants.py', and 'python finalProject.py'; follow the vm prompt to fetch the pin from imgur.com and enter it at the vm prompt when running finalProject.py.
-Further follow the direction of the vagrant VM and open the browser at address: localhost:5000
+6. Further follow the direction of the vagrant VM and open the browser at address: localhost:5000

 Features of My Application